chizr/chizr.github.io/README.md

 Welcome to this obscure corner of the Internet.
 I hope you are having a nice day.

+## A little about me

+I am a Melbourne*-based software engineer seeking to explore interesting problem spaces.
+In a brave departure from cliche I have a beard and a bunch of monitors.
+In my spare time I do a lot of cycling and wrench on my terrible project car.

+<sub>*the Australia one</sub>

 ## Why would you want my help?

 I think we can agree that at the very least I have a rudimentary grasp of Markdown.